I'd make a lot more money if I accepted every project on the table. But there'd be consequences.

-So because I often say "no" to potential clients, I’m placing more value on my time, building a stronger foundation for my business, and the clients I do work with receive a higher quality of service.
+Because I often say "no" to potential clients, I place more value on my time and build a stronger foundation for my business.
+And the clients I do work with get a higher quality of service.

-Don’t feel that you need to say "yes" to every inquiry that comes your way.
+Don’t feel that you need to say "yes" to everyone who comes your way.

 It pays to say "no."